-Insulating your attic is best done by a professional for proper use of materials, air flow, and more.
+Professional attic insulation, ensures proper use of materials, airflow, and more.
 Improper ventilation is the leading cause of attic mold.
-Vents can be easily clogged with insulation if proper precautions are not taken first.
 There are many different opinions on the type of blown-in insulation that should be used, but all are still effective.
 We normally recommend fiberglass blown-in insulation due to the material’s longevity and ease of use.